anebz/cloud/Accreditations/az_ai_102.md

 speechConfig.SetSpeechSynthesisOutputFormat(SpeechSynthesisOutputFormat.Riff24Khz16BitMonoPcm);
 ```

-For voices, you can pick standard voices (synthetic) or neural (natural, created from DNNs).
+For voices, you can pick standard voices (synthetic),  neural (natural, created from DNNs) or custom.
 To specify a voice:

 ```python
 speechConfig.SpeechSynthesisVoiceName = "en-GB-George";